A Smooth Binary Mechanism for Efficient Private Continual Observation: Acknowledgments and disclosure of funding

 \section{Acknowledgments and disclosure of funding}

 We would like to thank Jalaj Upadhyay for useful discussions about our results and their relation to previous work.
-The authors are affiliated with Basic Algorithms Research Copenhagen (BARC), supported by the VILLUM Foundation grant 16582, and both authors are also supported by Providentia, a Data Science Distinguished Investigator grant from Novo Nordisk Fonden.
+We would also like to thank the reviewers for their comments and suggestions which have contributed to a clearer paper.
+The authors are affiliated with Basic Algorithms Research Copenhagen (BARC), supported by the VILLUM Foundation grant 16582, and are also supported by Providentia, a Data Science Distinguished Investigator grant from Novo Nordisk Fonden.